Illustrated map featuring a 3 Day Itinerary at AutoCamp Joshua Tree

 Afternoon

 Now it’s time for the main attraction.
-Hop in the car, and 10 minutes later you’re at Joshua Tree National Park.
+Hop in the car, and 10 minutes later you’re back at the center of Joshua Tree National Park.
 Start with Hidden Valley, a one-mile loop surrounded by rock walls, Joshua trees, Mojave yucca, and creosote bushes—great for a gentle morning hike.
-If you’re up for more, try Barker Dam Nature Trail (1.1 miles) to spot petroglyphs, desert bighorn sheep, and maybe a trickle of water in the dam.
+If you’re up for more, try Barker Dam Nature Trail (1.1 miles) and test your luck to spot petroglyphs, desert bighorn sheep, and maybe a trickle of water in the dam.

 Looking for extra adventure?
 Book a guided climbing day with a reputable guide service.
 With a guide, you’ll get gear, training, insider-route suggestions, and a richer experience than going solo.
 Some locally recommended providers are: